-The next edition of the seminar will take place over three sessions spanning three weeks on 17, 24, and 31 March 2021.
+The next edition of the seminar will take place over three sessions spanning three weeks in October 2021.
 Read more about it here!

 In CEEMAN, we always strive to come up with new ways to help CEEMAN community, responding to most pressing needs and challenges in a very disruptive 2020.
 The “big one” was certainly the rapid transition to online, where COVID-19 played a pivotal role in accelerating digital transformation.
 To many, sudden shift to online teaching caused mixed emotions and frustration.
 While all institutions transitioned to online teaching as an emergency measure, often there is room for improvement in the quality and effectiveness of teaching and learning in an online environment.
 To address this, we brainstormed with an amazing group of experts (EdTech Faculty) and came up with EdTech 2020 - Beyond the Pandemic Emergency.

 The seminar was dedicated to offering the shortest path to successful synchronous online teaching and aimed to help individual faculty members raise the quality of their online performance while also improving the student experience and learning outcomes by making the most of the capabilities offered by common online tools.

 The seminar took place over three sessions spanning three weeks (14, 21 and 28 October), covering many aspects of online teaching through lectures, lots of group work and assignments.

 Session 1, led by Nikos Mylonopoulos, was focusing on tips and tricks for orchestrating a synchronous session with the following goals in mind: elicit, maintain, and direct the attention of students; motivate student presence and engagement and de-robotize (project the human relation between professor and students and among students).

 In Session 2 with Kaja Prystupa-Rządca leading the way, the learning objectives were to explore and experience innovative online teaching methods, adapt and adopt new ones, and revisit own teaching methods.